Yusuf Tuggar: Family

-Tuggar was born into a political family in Bauchi State (Gamawa), his father was the Organizing Secretary of the ruling Northern People's Congress in the period before and after Nigerian Independence in 1960, who later became a Senator in the Second Nigerian Republic.
+Tuggar was born into a political family in Bauchi State (Gamawa), his father, Abubakar Tuggar, was the Publicity Secretary of the ruling Northern People's Congress before and during the First Republic.
+As a member of the National Party of Nigeria, he represented Gamawa at the House of Representatives during the Second Republic.

 Education

 Tuggar received a bachelor's degree in international relations from the United States International University.
 He also attended the University of Bath, and has master's degree from the University of Cambridge.

 Early career

 After graduating, Tuggar spent several years in the private sector.
 He was the chief executive officer of Nordic Oil and Gas Services, an energy consulting firm.
 Tuggar was also a contributor on political and economic opinions in Nigerian newspapers and magazines.

 Political career

 House of Representatives

 Tuggar represented Gamawa from Bauchi State in the Nigerian House of Representatives from 2007 to 2011.
 He served as the Chairman of the House Committee on Public Procurement, regulating government spending in the oil and gas industry, education, health and water resources, the committee worked on separating the president's cabinet from affairs of awarding contracts.